bsnes-emu/bsnes/docs/interface/higan-config.md

 without actually mapping anything.

 The "Rumble" setting
+for the Game Boy
-for the Game Boy Advance is treated like a button, and can be mapped to a PC gamepad.
+and Game Boy Advance
+is treated like a button,
+and can be mapped to a PC gamepad.
 When the emulated Game Boy Advance tries to use the rumble feature of the Game Boy Player, higan will turn on the force-feedback of whatever gamepad the mapped button is part of.

 Hotkeys
 =======